dsa-ou/algoesup/docs/deepnote-reference.md

 documents in the same project at the same time.
 Any changes to documents can be seen by all users working on the project as and when they happen.

-See DeepNote's [documentation on real-time collaboration](https://deepnote.com/docs/real-time-collaboration) for more details.
+See Deepnote's [documentation on real-time collaboration](https://deepnote.com/docs/real-time-collaboration) for more details.

 ## Asynchronous collaboration